-In today’s fast paced environments, managers often find themselves not only responsible for team coaching, but for projects, process improvement efforts, training initiatives, and the list goes on and on.
+In today’s fast paced environments, managers often find themselves not only responsible for team coaching, but for projects, process improvement efforts, training initiatives, and more.
 Because we can’t be with our teams constantly, it can sometimes be difficult to have a true feel for their individual needs and even their performance.

 What is 360 Degree Feedback?

 It is known as 360 degree feedback as the feedback is solicited from the employees peers, subordinates, and mentors or other leaders that interact with them.
-This type of feedback ensures that you have a well rounded view of your teams performance and can often shed light on strengths or weaknesses in their skill sets that you may not have previously identified.
+This type of feedback ensures that you have a well rounded view.
+It can often shed light on strengths or weaknesses in their skill sets that you may not have previously identified.

 How to solicit 360 Degree Feedback?

 Soliciting 360 feedback can be done in a number of ways.
 Many companies that leverage this process across their organizations have standard forms or even advanced web tools to enable gathering this type of feedback.

 Whether you have this luxury or not, it is essential you frame the request for feedback by providing some general areas you are looking for feedback on.
-You must also stress to the feedback providers that you are looking for both behavioral feedback and performance feedback and that the information they provide will be used for the employees continual development.
+You must also stress to the feedback providers that you are looking for both behavioral and performance feedback.
+You’ll also want to share that the information they provide will be used for the employees continual development.

 Let’s look at an example.
 Mark is a manager of a team of business analysts.
 He is planning to solicit 360 degree feedback for one of his associate analysts.
-To get the process started he sat down with his associate to discuss the 360 degree feedback process and to ask for input on who would be best to provide behavioral feedback on his performance.
+To get the process started he sat down with his associate to discuss the 360 degree feedback process.
+He then asked for input on who would be best to provide behavioral feedback on his performance.

-Ability to Influence others with Analytics
+- Ability to Influence others with Analytics

-Propensity to get the job done, meet deadlines, and deliver an excellent product
+- Propensity to get the job done, meet deadlines, and deliver an excellent product

 - Level of Collaboration and Teamwork.